joelparkerhenderson/wordbooks/pages/financing/index.md

 * Debt financing: This involves borrowing money from lenders, such as banks, in exchange for interest payments.
 Debt financing can be a good option for startups that have a steady cash flow and can make regular payments.

 * Government grants: Some governments offer grants to startups to support innovation and job creation.
 These grants can be a good source of funding, but they are typically highly competitive and require a detailed application process.

-The choice of financing option will depend on the startup's stage of development, business model, and funding needs.
-Startups may use a combination of financing options to raise the necessary capital to start or grow their business.